Speed Sticks: Tour Data & How I Use Them to Increase Club Head Speed

-As golf analytics have made the advantages of distance abundantly clear, golfer’s of all levels are working on their swing speed.
+As golf analytics have made the advantages of distance abundantly clear, golfer’s of all levels are working on their club head speed.
 As a result the SuperSpeed Golf Speed sticks have become very popular, and rightly so.
 They are a fantastic tool, and worthy of inclusion as a tool in training programs.

 Two common questions I get are “how fast should I expect to swing each stick compared to my driver?”, and “how fast do pro’s swing speed sticks?”